How to Calibrate Your Dexcom G6: Tips for Accurate Readings

 These practices align with clinical recommendations to optimise CGM accuracy.
 For instance, research highlights that calibrating during stable glucose periods reduces the risk of over-correction, which can skew readings

-Troubleshooting Common Calibration Issues
+Common Dexcom G6 Calibration Issues with Troubleshooting

 If you face challenges during calibration, here are solutions to common problems: